In a Nutshell:

 • Mute Button.
 Mute the sound of the buttons.

-What’s Missing the Inada DreamWave Chair
+What’s Missing From the Inada DreamWave Chair

 While the Inada DreamWave massage chair has many top-of-the-line features, there are a few it’s lacking, including: